Daily Stretches for Office Workers to Relieve Back, Neck, and Wrist Pain

 Figure-Four Stretch for Tight Hips and Sciatica

+Sitting keeps your hips flexed at ninety degrees, tightening the piriformis muscle and irritating the sciatic nerve.
+The seated figure-four stretch externally rotates the hip joint to relieve this deep gluteal pressure.
+Sit up straight at the edge of your chair.
 Lift your right leg and place your right ankle over your left knee.
-Let your right knee drop open toward the floor.
-Keep your back completely straight and hinge forward slightly at the hips.
+Let your right knee drop open.
+Keep your lumbar spine completely straight and hinge forward slightly at the hips.
 You will feel a strong stretch deep in your right glute.
-Hold for thirty seconds.
-Switch legs and repeat.
-Doing this twice per leg relieves lower back stiffness after a long morning of sitting.
+Hold for thirty seconds, then switch legs.

 Upper Trapezius Stretch for Shoulder Knots